 At its July 24 hearing, the County Board tasked the Long Range Planning Committee (LRPC) of the Planning Commission to receive and review public comments on the draft guidelines.
 Public comments were collected through email and online forums from July 25 – October 31, 2014.
 View a compiled list of public comments received about the draft guidelines.

-The LRPC and the Planning Commission have reviewed the public comments and will present recommendations to the County Board at their December 17 Recessed Meeting.
-Public testimony will be taken on this topic at 6:30 p.m.
-View the Planning Commission’s recommendation letter to the County Board.
+The LRPC and the Planning Commission reviewed the public comments and presented recommendations to the County Board at their December 17 Recessed Meeting.
+The County Board will respond to the Planning Commission’s public land recommendations at their January 27 Recessed County Board Meeting at 6:30 p.m.